 Maya Ciarrocchi is a New York City based interdisciplinary artist working in a number of modalities including drawing, printmaking, video, performance and social practice.
-Her practice centers on the excavation of vanished histories through storytelling and embodied mapmaking to uncover hidden histories as in Site: Yizkor, where architectural renderings of destroyed buildings, maps of vanished places, historical Yizkor books and audience contributed writings become sources for exploring the physical and emotional documentation of loss.
+Her practice centers on the excavation of vanished histories through storytelling and embodied mapmaking her projects excavate disappeared histories as in Site: Yizkor, where architectural renderings of destroyed buildings, maps of vanished places, historical Yizkor books and audience contributed writings become sources for exploring the physical and emotional documentation of loss.

-Her interdisciplinary project Gender/Power, which she co-directs with her collaborative partner Kris Grey, has been presented at Gibney Dance, the Invisible Dog Arts Center, Jack, and Smack Mellon.
+Her interdisciplinary project Gender/Power, which she co-directs with her collaborative partner Kris Grey, has been presented at Gibney, the Invisible Dog Arts Center, Jack, and Smack Mellon.
 Gender/Power has received funding support from The MAP Fund, the Mertz Gilmore Foundation, the Bay and Paul Foundation and the Franklin Furnace Fund and has been awarded residencies from the Baryshnikov Arts Center, and the Lower Manhattan Cultural Council, Process Space.
 Gender/Power was a participant in the 2019 Moving Towards Justice Cohort at Gibney.

 Ciarrocchi earned an MFA from the School of Visual Arts, New York, NY, and a BFA from SUNY Purchase, Purchase, NY.